KyNorthstar/blog/beta/2024-12-21-Image-generators-energy-usage.md

 I found [a website][Calories Burned Playing Video Games] which attempts to give estimates for Kilocalories burned by playing video games, above the base KCals that humans burn just existing.
 The thing is, this website focuses on "traditional video game" versus video games designed to promote fitness, like Wii Fit and DDR.

-Well that just brings us back to the Minesweeper vs Cyberpunk problem!
+Well that isn't exactly what we're looknig for...

-Alright, let's make an educated guess and assume a Fortnite session is comparable to a light-to-moderate Wii Fit session.
+Alright, let's make an educated guess and assume a 1-hour Fortnite session is comparable to a light-to-moderate 15-minute Wii Fit session.
 Splitting the difference, that's something like **219 KCal** above human base.
 That works out to:

 <figure class="energy-usage card">
   <b>